RateCity.com.au

 Getting more help

-The ATO often pays close attention to car-related tax deductions, and mistakes or deceptive claims could lead to significant penalties.
+The ATO often pays close attention to car-related tax deductions, and mistakes or fraudulent claims on your tax return could lead to significant penalties.
 To make sure your car purchase is tax effective, you may want to first consult with a tax accountant or financial adviser.
 These experts can look closely at your personal financial situation and advise you on a course of action that best suits your household’s needs and budget.

 Compare car loans in Australia